TeleAI-mcp/open-video-platform-keam/README.md

-# open-video-platform-keam
+# Open Video Platform Keam

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.